New Patients 757-216-9914

 Are sealants covered by insurance?

 Most dental insurance plans fully cover sealants for children, recognizing them as a valuable preventive service.
 Coverage for adults can vary.
-Our friendly front desk team is happy to check your specific benefits for you and explain any costs before we begin.
+Our friendly front desk team is happy to review your specific benefits and explain any costs before we begin.

 Do sealants replace brushing and flossing?